15 May Crafting Futures: UK Study Tour – Textiles

 - Create opportunities for further storytelling around female textile artisans in Asia

-On return, participants will deliver events, activities, creative projects or exhibitions within their own institutions or organisations in order to tell the story of female textile artisans from their region to a contemporary and young audience.
+On return, participants delivered events, activities, creative projects or exhibitions within their own institutions or organisations in order to tell the story of female textile artisans from their region to a contemporary and young audience.

 - Newstead Abbey in Nottinghamshire to see historic lace collections and contemporary textiles